 Lavazza cups hold the right volume for a classic cappuccino size – 5.5 ounces.

 The cups are for the cappuccino lover, made in Italy of beautiful white porcelain, they feature the Lavazza logo.
 The set includes 6 cups and saucers, and the design has straight lines and not the elliptical curves that the Italian Espresso Institute recommends.

 The Lavazza cappuccino cups set is a perfect choice for the home barista and great for events.
 The modern and minimalistic design makes them easy to integrate with other kitchen utensils.

 What about the Shape?

-Shape is probably not as important as size and thermal insulation, but it does have its place.
+The shape is probably not as important as size and thermal insulation, but it does have its place.
 According to the same Istituto Nazionale Espresso Italiano, the ideal cappuccino cup has an elliptical bottom, with thick walls and is made of china.
 The bottom of the cup is made of thicker material to improve heat retention.
-The cup is a narrow bottom – large top, with thinner rim.
+The cup is a narrow bottom – large top, with a thinner rim.
 The traditional color of the cup is bright white for aesthetic reasons.

 The home barista doesn’t necessarily have to follow strictly the guidelines here.
 I have to admit that only the thick bottom makes sense from a functional perspective.
 This helps with heat retention.
 That means you can peacefully sip your cap without worrying it’s going to get cold.
-From the aesthetic perspective, home baristas don’t have to follow competition standards, or the Italian’s Institute for Espresso guidelines.
+From the aesthetic perspective, home baristas don’t have to follow competition standards or the Italian’s Institute for Espresso guidelines.
 Beauty is in the eye of the beholder.
 We don’t need to buy white porcelain cups.
 We can use double wall glass cups, which are beautiful, and functional.

 DeLonghi Double Walled Cappuccino Glasses 6 fl oz